citrix/terraform-provider-citrixadc/docs/resources/rewritepolicylabel.md

 # Resource: rewritepolicylabel

-The rewritepolicylabel resource is used to create <fillme>.
+The rewritepolicylabel resource is used to create rewrite policy labels.

 ## Example usage